xpack/web-jekyll/pages/index.md

 project having its own set of dependencies, thus upgrading the system no longer impacts the project.

-Except the package manager, most of the othr tools are generic and do not mandate the use of xPack packages, and can be used in traditional environments (although some of them may benefit when used in an xPack environment).
+{% include note.html content="Most of the tools are generic and do not mandate the use of a package manager; the binary xPacks are plain archives that can be extracted manually; the source xPacks can be linked to projects as Git submodules, etc; they all can be used in traditional environments too, just that it is much more work to do." %}

 Although the focus is on **C/C++**, most of the tools are language agnostic and can be used with other programming languages as well.